Building sustainable communities

 On this course we create a participatory and diverse learning environment.
 The emphasis is on ‘action learning’, learning by doing and reflecting on our activities.
 We will be working individually, in small and large groups, engaging in talks with experts and doing our own practice designs.

 Prior to attending our Permaculture design course (Building sustainable communities), you’ll need to have completed an Introduction to permaculture course, either Brighton Permaculture Trust’s Introduction to Permaculture course or an equivalent course elsewhere.
 Please do not reserve a place unless you have attended or have booked a place on an Introduction to permaculture course that runs before the start of the course.
-Our courses are open to anyone aged 16 or over.

 Who is the course for?